Aorimn/dislocker/README.txt

 NOTE
 `----

-In many directories included into the sources, there's a Makefile with rules to build a standalone binary.
-To build these standalone binaries, cd to the directory and type `make`, thus creating a binary which you can use to do some process separately.

-Binary capable directories:
+Two more binaries are build when compiling dislocker:
-- accesses/bek/: read a .bek file and display information about it;
+- One for disecting a .bek file and printing information about it;
-- accesses/rp/: calculate the intermediate key for a given recovery password;
-- encryption/: test encryption/decryption on a test case;
-- metadata/: read a BitLocker volume and display information about its metadata;
-- outputs/fuse/: FUSE's hello world example.
+- The other one for printing information about a BitLocker-encrypted volume.